GLOBAL MARKETS-Stocks surge to record highs on hopes virus is peaking, gold ebbs

 World FX rates in 2020http://tmsnrt.rs/2egbfVh

-(Reporting by Herbert Lash; Additional reporting by Marc Jones in London; editing by Larry King and Lisa Shumaker)
+(Reporting by Herbert Lash; Additional reporting by Marc Jones in London; editing by Lisa Shumaker and Alistair Bell)

 ((marc.jones@thomsonreuters.com; +44 (0)207 542 9033; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))